Skip to main content

 By using inheritance, you can easily create a new token with customized properties while reusing the FT standard functions.

-import { Args } from '@massalabs/as-types';
+import { Args } from "@massalabs/as-types";

-import { u256 } from 'as-bignum/assembly';
+import { u256 } from "as-bignum/assembly";

-export * as FT from '@massalabs/sc-standards/assembly/contracts/FT/token';
+export * from "@massalabs/sc-standards/assembly/contracts/FT/token";

-export function constructor(_: StaticArray<u8>): StaticArray<u8> {
+export function constructor(_: StaticArray<u8>): void {

-const token_name = "My Token";
+const tokenName = "My Token";

-const token_symbol = "MTK";
+const tokenSymbol = "MTK";

 const decimals: u8 = 18;